mireu-san/project-library/README.md

 - user should tick favourite book, and mark it with tickbox.
 Once it is done, should be stored in localStorage or state.
 - (by using stored information, that ticked book by user), this can be opened and checked from 'Bookmark' or 'Home(at bottom)' page.

 So far, (1) checkbox reflection with react-hook-form (2) use recoil to reflect the changes of checkbox on searchResult to Bookmark or Home page.
+(OK)
+<<USING RECOIL TO HANDLE ASYNC IS OK!>>

 - finally, add account login page.
 This can be turned on once page is loaded at the beginning (may use firebase to achieve this goal).